stuvjordan-uroc/blw-dataviz-perf-clean/NEXTSTEP.md

 ## Spinner to indicate data loading state in canvas container

+DONE

+## Get data loading hook to behave as required when a characteristic is picked.

+DONE

+## Wire up canvas to show data loading/error/ready state, without displaying any data

+## Start working on canvas-drawing functions.

 ## All downloaded type defs are in meta.json.
 Fix data generation and download to get rid of coordinate type files.